about our funding

 Submission and Awards Calendar

-BrainStorm Neuroscience Pitch Competition Online Event – September 29, 2020
+BrainStorm Neuroscience Pitch Competition Winner Announced – October 20, 2021

 IMPORTANT NOTES/HELPFUL HINTS

-It is understood that the early career research member of your team will present in the team’s final pre-recorded pitch video for the general public who will cast votes online to determine the winner.
+It is understood that the early-career research member of your team will present in the team’s final pre-recorded pitch video for the general public who will cast votes online to determine the winner.

-Speakers’ presentations will be recorded and posted on our social media platforms.
+Speakers’ final presentations will be posted on our social media platforms and YouTube channel.
 Please take care when deciding what pieces of your story you want to share if you have proprietary information.

 Speakers may not have a commercial agenda.
 Your project could result in a product to be developed but we don’t want solely product pitches.
 No political or religious agenda.

-Speakers cannot read their talks.
-You can have slides to supplement but no more than 7, containing primarily pictures, easily understood graphics or video and judicious use of text.
+In second round and finalist videos, speakers can include slides to supplement, but no more than 7, containing primarily pictures, easily understood graphics or video and judicious use of text.

 Focus more time and energy on delivery, telling your story, and engaging the audience.
 Avoid jargon and data-heavy slides.
 Whereas the Mind Science Scientific Advisory Committee will determine the three finalists, the general public will cast votes online to determine the winner of the additional $15,000 (for a total award of $30,000).

 Use emotion to drive your story.
 A little humor goes a long way.
-Tell a story (surprising, funny, or a unique anecdote) personalizing your journey.
+If applicable, tell a story (surprising, funny, or a unique anecdote) personalizing your journey.